W01fw00d/heartsweeper/README.md

 # heartsweeper
-Scripts of my version of the classic minesweepe
+Scripts of my version of the classic minesweeper